mdp/MachinePoker/README.md

 ### Todo

 - Get this working under windows (mainly just install instructions)
-- Build a logger to keep track of the games played
+- Build a file logger to keep track of the games played
-- Build a client to display the games played and actions taken